Eddie Stobart cuts key tender preparation process from days to minutesDecember 15th, 2016

 Historically, the task was tackled manually by a member Stobart’s staff, who entered coordinates for each lane into a basic route-finding software application.
 However, this proved extremely time-consuming.
 Eddie Stobart’s commercial manager Scott Robertson explains: “On a major contract the job could take up to two weeks.
 We had someone working on this kind of thing more or less full-time.”

 The company looked for an off-the-shelf solution that would enable it to avoid this lengthy process, but found that existing products were too literal in the routes they suggested.

 A task that used to take up to two weeks now just takes twenty or thirty minutes.

 “For instance, if we were sending a truck from Sheffield to Manchester, most systems would send it via the shortest route, which is through the Peak District, even though we knew this that would take much longer than going north up the M1 motorway, then west along the M62.”

 The company wanted something with the intelligence to make logical real-world decisions about such things.

-Mapmechanics came up with the solution based on its GEOXPLOIT package.
-This combines the powerful GEOCONCEPT geographic information system, which is pre-configured to perform a variety of frequently-occurring tasks such as site location, market penetration and network planning, with a wide range of popular digital map data, business data and demographic data from some of the world’s leading suppliers.
+CACI came up with the solution based on its Geoxploit package.
+This combines the powerful Geoconcept geographic information system, which is pre-configured to perform a variety of frequently-occurring tasks such as site location, market penetration and network planning, with a wide range of popular digital map data, business data and demographic data from some of the world’s leading suppliers.

-Using Geoconcept’s Smart Routing technology, Mapmechanics enabled Eddie Stobart to designate given areas as “do not pass through” areas.
+Using Geoconcept’s drive times and routing technology, CACI enabled Eddie Stobart to designate given areas as “do not pass through” areas.
 Along with the Peak District, these include large conurbations such as central London, and other areas with high or relatively slow and inaccessible roads.